ad4game/phaser-a4g/README.md

 Whenever you want to show an ad within your game just call `showAd()` function.
 Typically game developers call this function on the beginning of the game and between the levels.

-For YOUR_ZONE_ID, please sign-up as a publisher / website at: http://www.a4g.com/#get-contacted
+To receive YOUR_ZONE_ID, please sign-up as a publisher / website at: http://www.a4g.com/#get-contacted and mention you are signing up for a Phaser HTML5 plugin.

 ```
 game.a4gPlugin.showAd();